ShaunaGordon/hugo-lucid-dream/CONTRIBUTING.md

 Provide more context by answering these questions:

 * **Can you reproduce the problem in [`exampleSite`](/exampleSite)?**
-* **Did the problem start happening recently** (e.g. after pulling Dream Plus' latest commits) or was this always a problem?
+* **Did the problem start happening recently** (e.g. after pulling Lucid Dream' latest commits) or was this always a problem?
-* If the problem started happening recently, **can you reproduce the problem in an older release of Dream Plus, and/or Hugo?** What's the most recent version in which the problem doesn't happen?
-You can download older versions of Dream Plus from [the releases page](https://github.com/UtkarshVerma/hugo-dream-plus/releases).
+* If the problem started happening recently, **can you reproduce the problem in an older release of Lucid Dream, and/or Hugo?** What's the most recent version in which the problem doesn't happen?
+You can download older versions of Lucid Dream from [the releases page](https://github.com/ShaunaGordon/hugo-dream-plus/releases).
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for Dream Plus, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for Lucid Dream, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

 Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
 Fill in [the template](.github/ISSUE_TEMPLATE), including the steps that you imagine you would take if the feature you're requesting existed.

 #### Before Submitting An Enhancement Suggestion

 * You might discover that the enhancement is already available.
-Most importantly, check if your clone is even with Dream Plus's master branch.
+Most importantly, check if your clone is even with Lucid Dream's master branch.
 * Check if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Enhancement Suggestion?

 Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-Create an issue on Dream Plus, and provide the following information:
+Create an issue on Lucid Dream, and provide the following information:

 * **Use a clear and descriptive title** for the issue to identify the suggestion.
 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 * **Provide specific examples to demonstrate the steps**.
 Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
-* **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of Dream Plus which the suggestion is related to.
+* **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of Lucid Dream which the suggestion is related to.
 You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
 * **Explain why this enhancement would be useful** to most users.
-* **Specify which version of Dream Plus and Hugo you're using.** You can get the exact version by running `hugo version` in your terminal.
+* **Specify which version of Lucid Dream and Hugo you're using.** You can get the exact version by running `hugo version` in your terminal.

 ### Your First Code Contribution

-Unsure where to begin contributing to Dream Plus?
+Unsure where to begin contributing to Lucid Dream?
 You can start by looking through these `beginner` and `help-wanted` issues:

 * [Beginner issues][beginner] - issues which should only require a few lines of code, and a test or two.
 * [Help wanted issues][help-wanted] - issues which should be a bit more involved than `beginner` issues.